Trick or Treating

 One of these locations is Hillcrest Avenue in between Frankfort Ave and Brownsboro Rd in Louisville.
 This street is by far one of the best streets we have EVER seen to visit during the Halloween season.
 They literally have a competition with their Halloween decorations and it is incredible to see what all they put out.
 Be warned though, trick-or-treating on this street is usually very busy as a result.
 So busy that you may have to park a block or two over.
 Even if you don’t want to go trick-or-treating down the street, you should at least try to drive down the street on a night during the Halloween season.
 It is a very cool community in the Louisville area to check out for the Halloween season.
 We will try to get some photos of this neighborhood and post them as the season gets closer.

 Some other places to check out are some of the Louisville area yard haunts.
 What is a yard haunt?
 It is a free haunted attraction set-up specifically for trick-or-treaters and Halloween visitors.
 Yard haunts are growing in popularity and there is one that we know of that you should definitely check out.
-There is one in New Albany, IN called Visions of Madness.
+There is one in New Albany, IN called Twisted Silver.
+Or there is the PRP Yard Haunt in Jeffersontown, also a great option!
 Be sure to check it out this Halloween!
 Great scares, great candy, and good fun!

 Another way to go trick-or-treating in Louisville is to go to a sponsored trick-or-treating event.
 These are events hosted by local businesses that participate in creating a safe way for you and your children to enjoy trick-or-treating.
-A few of the local options you have to do this include Trick-or-Treat In The Village, Bardstown Bound Boofest, the World’s Largest Halloween Party at the Louisville Zoo, or many other local events.
-Many of these can be found on the Haunted Events page of this site.
+A few of the local options you have to do this include Bass Pro Shops, Mall St. Matthews, Oxmoor Mall, Bardstown Bound Boofest, the World’s Largest Halloween Party at the Louisville Zoo, or many other local events.
+Many of these can be found on the Seasonal Events page of this site.

 We will try to locate other communities in the Louisville area that also has some must sees for trick-or-treating and post them as we find them.